DUI Urine Test

-If you have been arrested for DUI and submitted to a urine test in Tampa or Plant City in Hillsborough County, FL, then contact an attorney at the Sammis Law Firm to discuss your case today.
+If you have been arrested for DUI and submitted to a urine test in Tampa or Plant City in Hillsborough County, or the surrounding areas, then contact an attorney at the Sammis Law Firm to discuss your case today.
 Call 813-250-0500.

 Difference Between the Urine Test and the Breath Test